ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.lcn/README.md

 - **value.sun.azimuth** - sun azimuth
 - **value.sun.elevation** - sun elevation

+## Display
+For every device you can activate if it has display or not.

+## Regulator (Regler)
+For every device you can activate if it has regulators or not.

 ## Settings
 - Reconnect interval(sec) - how often adapters tries to connect.
 Default ever 30 seconds.
 - Connect timeout(ms) - how long adapter waits for connection response inclusive authentication.
 Default 6 seconds.